ucsf-wynton/wynton-website-hpc/docs/hpc/scheduler/gpu.md

 ## Submitting GPU jobs to the MSG 4-GPU nodes

 The 4gpu.q has {{ site.data.specs.msg_4gpus }} GPUs on {{ site.data.specs.msg_4gpu_nodes }} nodes.
 These GPUs are reserved such that all 4 on the node are reserved when a job is submitted to the queue.

 To submit a 4-GPU job to a host a dedicated 4-GPU host, do this:

 ```sh
 qsub -q 4gpu.q ...
 ```
+NOTE: The GPU servers in the 4gpu.q were all contributed by MSG Labs.
+If you are not a member of a MSG lab, for your job to run in the 4gpu.q, your job must have a run time (h_rt) of less than 2 hours.

 <div class="alert alert-warning" role="alert" style="margin-top: 3ex" markdown="1">
 Do not use a parallel environment (i.e. `-pe smp 4` or `-pe mpi_onehost 4`) for 4gpu.q as you would for gpu.q.
 If you do, the job will never start.